phac-nml/ncov-dehoster/README.md

     - Tools:
         - samtools fastq

-6. (OPTIONAL) Regenerate fast5 files and the sequencing summary file
+6. (OPTIONAL) Regenerate fast5 files and the sequencing summary file if `--fast5_directory` argument is given

     Regenerate dehosted fast5 files from the fastq files using fast5_subset